 M.A.
 History, emphasis United States and the American West, University of California, Davis (1980)

 B.A.
 History, University of Washington, Seattle (1974)

-As a founding partner of JRP with Rand Herbert and W. Turrentine Jackson, Stephen Wee has nearly four decades of experience as a consulting and expert historian on water, environmental, natural resource, and public access issues in California and the American West.
+A founding partner of JRP with Rand Herbert and W. Turrentine Jackson, Stephen Wee retired from the partnership in April 2019 but remains a senior advisor to the firm.
+He has nearly four decades of experience as a consulting and expert historian on water, environmental, natural resource, and public access issues in California and the American West.
 Many of these studies have involved the allocation of federal or state water rights, such as riparian or appropriative water rights claims; rights to stored water; federal reserved water rights for Indian tribes, national forests or other federal land; basin-wide stream adjudications; interstate compacts; and other environmental, natural resource, and public access issues.
 This work has been undertaken in several Western States, including California, Nevada, Oregon, Idaho, Colorado, New Mexico, Arizona, and Texas.
 These studies also have been undertaken on behalf of a wide array of state, federal and private attorneys; engineering / environmental consulting firms; federal, state, and local governmental agencies; irrigation, reclamation, and water districts; municipalities; public and private power companies; mutual water companies; and individuals or corporations owning land and utilizing water or other natural resources on public lands.

 Quality Results, Delivered On Time and On Budget